-US: oil, gas leases on hold around New Mexico’s Chaco park
+US: Oil, gas leases on hold around New Mexico’s Chaco park

 Navajo leaders have raised concerns about the size of the buffer around Chaco.
 They have repeatedly called for congressional field hearings to be held before any decisions are made.

 While they support preserving parts of the area, they have said Navajo allottees stand to lose an important source of income if the 10-mile (16-kilometer) buffer is created around the park as proposed.
-They’re calling for a smaller area of federal land holdings to be made off limits to development as a compromise to protect Navajo financial interests.
+They’re calling for a smaller area of federal land to be made off limits to development as a compromise to protect Navajo financial interests.

+“We support the protection of the Chaco Canyon region due to its historical and cultural significance for our Navajo people, but we also have to consider the concerns and rights of our Navajo citizens who have allotment lands,” Navajo President Jonathan Nez said Monday.
+“There are many factors that have to be weighed very carefully.”

+Nez said the tribe is ready to work with the Biden administration to address the issues as more details become available.

+The All Pueblo Council of Governors, which represents 20 pueblos in New Mexico, welcomed the news and said it was the result of “continuous prayers.”
+Still, the group acknowledged Haaland’s action was only an interim measure and they vowed to continue seeking permanent protections.

+They also asked that land managers ensure any development not affected by the moratorium meet existing federal requirements, including cultural and environmental reviews.

 As part of the work ahead, federal officials plan a broader assessment of the region to account for sacred sites and cultural resources.
-That will start with conversations with tribal leaders and others about ways to manage existing energy development while honoring sensitive areas.